-Here’s a list of useful books and DVDs to understand dementia and related caregiving.
+Here’s a list of useful books to understand dementia and related caregiving.
 Links are provided for the Amazon.com pages, where you can read more about them, view reader comments, and order the books.
 If you are in India, you may be able to order them using an Indian book store such as Amazon.in or Flipkart.com or any other online or physical store in India.

 - More books on dementia and related caregiving (International).

 - Books written by persons with dementia, describing their experiences of living with dementia.

 - Books written specifically to explain dementia to children.